CSE321-Fall2021/cse321-portfolio-skylar-kantor/Project 3/README.md

 -bool is_dewy(int temp, int hum): Based on the temperature and humidity, determine the dewpoint, and whether or not it has been reached

--int speed (bool is_dewy, int temp, int hum) based on the weather conditions, determine the safest speed to drive
+-int speed (int temp, int hum) based on the weather conditions, determine the safest speed to drive